oroinc/documentation/cloud/maintenance/basic-use.rst

 * to share the sanitized data with the OroCloud and OroSupport team,
 * for local debug and development,
-* to sanitize and transfer database and media from the production to the staging environment, etc.
+* to sanitize and transfer database from the production to the staging environment, etc.

 The following commands are available:

-* **backup:create:sanitized** -- creates a sanitized backup of database data and media (for the `remote` backup type).
-Encryption is not applied (for the `local` backup type)
+* **backup:create:sanitized** -- creates a sanitized backup of database data.
+Encryption is not applied
 * **backup:list:sanitized** -- lists available sanitized backups
 * **backup:restore:sanitized** -- restores the application from the sanitized backup